uc-cdis/brh-data-commons/README.md

-This is the Gen3.2 Frontend for BRH
+This is the Gen3.2 web frontend for BRH

 ## Getting Started